kenneth kirschner

 , cello

-The inaugural release in Greyfade’s innovative new FOLIO music release format, composer Kenneth Kirschner’s Three Cellos is the culmination of a five-year collaboration between Kirschner, arranger & producer Joseph Branciforte, and cellist Christopher Gross.
+The inaugural release in Greyfade’s FOLIO music release format, composer Kenneth Kirschner’s Three Cellos is the culmination of a five-year collaboration between Kirschner, arranger & producer Joseph Branciforte, and cellist Christopher Gross.

 Beginning its life as a digital work by Kirschner that played with algorithmic and generative composition techniques, Three Cellos was subsequently adapted by Branciforte into an intricate acoustic arrangement that captured the non-metric rhythmic sensibility and contrapuntal complexity of Kirschner’s original.
 The two then turned to cellist Christopher Gross as a sole performer to realize the multi-cello piece, layering his nuanced, emotional and intense performance over itself in the studio to create a unique recording that both captures and extends the composer’s original vision.